fontforge/fontforge.github.io/en-US/downloads/mac.md

 ### Daily Development Snapshots

-New development versions are released every few days.
-[Check this directory](http://fuuko.libferris.com/osx/packages/) by date.
+New development versions are released every few days, and the latest is always available as [FontForge_latest-HEAD.app.zip](http://fuuko.libferris.com/osx/packages/FontForge_latest-HEAD.app.zip).

 To install an update:

 1. quit FontForge and X11
 2. drag and drop the new FontForge.app into `/Applications` and replace it